Freelancing Guide

 Upwork ($$$)

 Create a profile emphasizing “rapid prototyping” and “AI-assisted development.”
 Start with 5 fixed-price projects at competitive rates to build reviews.
-Once you hit Top Rated status, raise rates to $100-200/hr.
+Once you hit Top Rated status, raise your rates.
 The platform has massive demand for fast web development.

 LinkedIn ($$)